COVID-19 Response: Nutrition Program Flexibilities Tracker

 UPDATE 7.14.20: FNS has denied the state's request to extend the intake interview waiver through July 31st.
 CDSS has informed advocates that interviews will be re-introduced "as soon as administratively feasible, and no later than August 1, 2020."
 We will post the official CDSS guidance to counties as soon as it is available.

 County Welfare Departments can now certify new CalFresh applicants over the phone without the client needing to provide a signature.
 Instead, eligibility workers "can document in the case file that a client verbally attested to the information provided on the application.
 The worker must document the client’s name, date and time of application, a summary of the information to which the client verbally assents, and the client’s responses indicating agreement or disagreement.
 Such documentation will fulfill the requirements for a signed application for households who submit an application over the phone or who have submitted an application without a signature."
 This is an especially important access improvement for applicants residing in counties that

-Read the All County Welfare Directors Letter implementing changes to CalFresh telephonic signature and interview requirement.
+Read the All County Welfare Directors Letter extending th changes to CalFresh telephonic signature and interview requirement through July.

 Childless adults (or, ABAWDs) who were subject to CalFresh time-limits will no longer be subject to time limits and related work provisions: USDA has temporarily suspended SNAP’s three-month time limit on benefits for adults under age 50 without children in their home, effective April 1.

 California's request to USDA for authority to implement online purchasing for EBT cards was approved April 8.
 CDSS is currently working with retailers to plan implementation, and anticipates that online purchasing through WalMart and Amazon will be available for CalFresh customers beginning April 28.
 The state and stakeholders are also working to expand the number and type of participating retailers.